tharikasankar/Experiment-08-Pick-and-place-of-objects-using-industrial-manipulator-/README.md

+# Name: Tharika S
+# Reference Number: 212222230159
+# Department: AI&DS
-# Experiment-08-Pick-and-place-of-objects-using-industrial-manipulator-
+# Date: 22-04-2024
+# Experiment-08: Pick and place of objects using industrial manipulator.

 ### Aim :
 To pick and place a regular shape using two finger gripper on the conveyor belt
 ### Equipment Required:
 Instrial manipulator , teach pendant and associated program platform , two finger dh gripper

 ### Theory: